Octavarium: Content

 "The Root of All Evil" is the third part of Portnoy's Twelve-step Suite, a set of songs from various Dream Theater albums which describe his journey through Alcoholics Anonymous.
 The song contains parts six and seven of the suite: "Ready" and "Remove".
 "The Answer Lies Within" and "I Walk Beside You" are the two shortest tracks on the album.
 Rudess regards them as radio-friendly songs which still maintain Dream Theater's style.

-Portnoy wrote the lyrics to "Never Enough" as a response to fans who Portnoy perceived to complain about every thing that Dream Theater did.
+Portnoy wrote the lyrics to "Never Enough" as a response to fans who Portnoy perceived to complain about everything that Dream Theater did.
 Portnoy stated that while he appreciated the devotion of Dream Theater's fans, he was frustrated because he was "constantly tearing [himself] away from [his] family" to give more to the fans.
-He found it discouraging that, even though he spent "countless nights" writing special setlists and the band spent days rehearsing, some fans would still complain that they went to a show and did not hear "Pull Me Under".
+He found it discouraging that, even though he spent "countless nights" writing special set lists and the band spent days rehearsing, some fans still complained that they went to a show and did not hear "Pull Me Under".
 "It's discouraging and makes me crazy sometimes," he said.

 "Sacrificed Sons", at almost eleven minutes long, is the second-longest song on the album.
 Its lyrics, written by vocalist James LaBrie, deal with the September 11 attacks.
 Rudess noted that the band enjoyed writing about more serious topics instead of love songs.
 When working on the lyrics, LaBrie said that there was "a lot of discussion" about the song's wording and how direct it should be.

-The title track, "Octavarium", is the longest track on the album, at 24:00, and divided into five parts.
-Petrucci stated that the band wanted to write an epic song that thematically developed and would use an orchestra.
+The title track, "Octavarium", is the longest track on the album, at 24:00, and is divided into five parts.
+Petrucci stated that the band wanted to write an epic song that thematically developed and used an orchestra.
 The band was heavily influenced by the progressive rock sound of Genesis, Yes and Pink Floyd.
 The instrumental introduction, heavily influenced by Pink Floyd's "Shine On You Crazy Diamond", was performed by Rudess using a lap steel guitar and Continuum.
-Additionally, there are many references to other progressive rock songs in the lyrics.
-The song ends with the introductory theme of "The Root of All Evil" before fading out (instead there is an alternative version for some releases, with the reprise flute from the first part of "Octavarium" playing in the background).
-The ending establishes a cyclical theme to the album, and breaks the continuity of the meta-album established since Scenes from a Memory, thus allowing the band the opportunity for a fresh start on the next album.
+Additionally, the lyrics include many references to other progressive rock songs.
+The song ends with the introductory theme of "The Root of All Evil" before fading out.
+(Some releases contain an alternative version, with the reprise flute from the first part of "Octavarium" playing in the background.)
+The ending establishes a cyclical theme to the album, and breaks the continuity of the meta-album established since Scenes from a Memory, allowing the band the opportunity for a fresh start on the next album.